Veetaha/veetaha.github.io/src/programming-language-definition.md

 true
 ```

-These values are the atoms of your LEGO.
+These values are the atoms of our LEGO.
 They are called **literals**.

 #### Mathematical expressions